Pool Excavation: The Process & Questions You Should Ask Your Pool Builder

 I’ve seen this part of the pool installation process go horribly wrong with some inexperienced builders, so you must find the right pool builder who does a nice, clean job excavating for your pool.

-Below are some key questions you should ask your pool builder before they start the excavation process so that you know what is going to happen.
+Below are some key questions you should ask your pool builder before they start the excavation process so that you know what will happen.

 Main Takeaways